Bank Secrecy Act

 - Check references, as appropriate, to determine whether the account holder and beneficial owner is or has been a PEP.

 - Identify the account holder's and beneficial owner's source of wealth and funds.

 - Obtain information on immediate family members or close associates either having transaction authority over the account or benefiting from transactions conducted through the account.

 - Determine the purpose of the account and the expected volume and nature of account activity.

 - Make reasonable efforts to review public sources of information.
 These sources will vary depending upon each situation; however, banks should check the accountholder and any beneficial owners of legal entities against reasonably accessible public sources of information (e.g., government databases, major news publications, commercial databases and other databases available on the Internet, as appropriate).

 PEP accounts are not limited to large or internationally focused banks.
 A PEP can open an account at any bank, regardless of its size or location.
 Banks should have risk-based procedures for identifying PEP accounts and assessing the degree of risks involved, which will vary.
 Management should be involved in the decision to accept a PEP account.
 If management determines after-the-fact that an account is a PEP account, it should evaluate the risks and take appropriate steps.
 The bank should exercise additional, reasonable due diligence with regard to such accounts.
-For example, the bank may increase reference inquiries, obtain additional background information on the PEP from branches or correspondents operating in the client’s home country, and make reasonable efforts to consult publicly available information sources.
+For example, the bank may increase reference inquiries, obtain additional background information on the PEP from branches or correspondents operating in the client's home country, and make reasonable efforts to consult publicly available information sources.
 Ongoing risk-based monitoring of PEP accounts is critical to ensuring that the accounts are being used as anticipated.
-Refer to core overview section, “Private Banking Due Diligence Program (Non-U.S. Persons),” pages 130 to 134, for expectations regarding private banking relationships with PEPs.
+Refer to core overview section, "Private Banking Due Diligence Program (Non-U.S. Persons)," page 125, for expectations regarding private banking relationships with PEPs.